syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 #### Filtering words that contain input text - case sensitive

-Displays all the matches that contains the typed characters in control.
+Displays all the matches that contains the typed characters in control by using `ContainsWithCaseSensitive`.
 This strategy is case sensitive.

 {% tabs %}